Lab: 2FA bypass using a brute-force attack

 1. With Burp running, log in as carlos and investigate the 2FA verification process.
 Notice that if you enter the wrong code twice, you will be logged out again.
 You need to use Burp's session handling features to log back in automatically before sending each request.

-2. In Burp, go to Project options > Sessions.
+2. In Burp, click Settings to open the Settings dialog, then click Sessions.
 In the Session Handling Rules panel, click Add.
 The Session handling rule editor dialog opens.

 3. In the dialog, go to the Scope tab.
 Under URL Scope, select the option Include all URLs.